LAST UPDATED – 9/17/24 – Lima, Peru Travel Guide

 By Bus

 For those who are looking to save a considerable amount of money on their travel, the best way to get to Lima cheap would be to take a bus.
-A bus ticket is typically much cheaper than renting a car or flying, even if you are taking a long trip thru multiple countries.
+A bus ticket is typically much cheaper than renting a car or flying, even if you are taking a long trip through multiple countries.
 In fact, if you are planning on visiting multiple locations within Peru or within neighboring countries, the cost of taking the bus over flying or driving between locations is even greater.

 However, while much cheaper, the tradeoff is that you are obviously going to need to set aside more time to travel because bus trips are typically significantly longer than flights or driving yourself in a rental car.
 If you have extra time, buses can be a worthwhile alternative to more expensive travel methods.
 They make even more sense if you are using bus rides in combination with other modes of transportation to get around.
 They can help offset the cost of some of your more expensive travel legs.